 What is your adoption fee?

-Adoption fees for all dogs in the rescue are $300, regardless of age, breed or gender.
-The fee includes all sales tax and a $50 training reimbursement credit: you’ll get a $50 refund when you complete basic training with your dog within the first six months.
+Adoption fees for all dogs older than six months are $375.
+Adoption fees for all dogs younger than six months are $475.
+This fee includes all sales tax and a $50 training reimbursement credit – you’ll get a $50 refund when you complete basic training with your dog within the first six months.

 What is required for the home visit?